My first chain letter…I mean blog award, the Liebster Award!!

 I’ve seen a lot of travel quotes on different blogs, and they are all great but a bit overdone.
 There are two I like that I haven’t seen anyone else post yet:

-“A ship in the harbour is safe, but that is not what ships are made for,” and
+“A ship in harbour is safe, but that is not what ships are built for.” – John A. Shedd, 1928.

-“I’m not the same, since I’ve seen the moon shine on the other side of the world.”
+“I’m not the same having seen the moon shine on the other side of the world.” -Mary Anne Radmacher.